 Courses to Take in the M.B.A Program

-The M.B.A. degree program requires 57 credits: 33 credits of common-core and breadth courses, 12 credits of advanced-course work completed within the General M.B.A. option or major area, and 12 credits of elective course work consisting of an international elective and three general electives.
+The M.B.A. degree program requires 48 credits: 18 credits of foundational skills courses, 9 credits of functional skills courses, 18 credits of elective course work, and the Business Consulting capstone.
 In general, students in the J.D./M.B.A. program transfer nine credits of law school course work toward their general electives.
 All law courses are completed at New York Law School.

 Costs and Financial Assistance